SondaSengupta/Code-Concepts/Intro_to_Programming_with_C#/Ch14-Classes.md

 {
 	public void Main(){
 		var Amy = new Person("Amy");
-		var TheDoctor = new Employee ("The Doctor", "time travel");
+		var TheDoctor = new Employee ("The Doctor", "Jelly Babies");
 		var Jeff = new Employee();
 	}
 }
 =========
 OUTPUT:
-My name is Amy
+My name is Amy.
-My name is The Doctor
+My name is The Doctor.
-I time travel for money.
+My name is The Doctor and I love Jelly Babies.
-My name is Jeff
+My name is James Bond.
-I write code. for money.
+My name is James Bond and I love Martinis.
-I like cake.
+Shaken not stirred.
 ```